antennapedia/antennapedia.com/src/btvs/gb_blindr.md

 summary: |
   Giles owns a third-wave coffee shop and bean roastery.
 His loyal staff thinks he should start dating again.
 He thinks it would be a disaster.
 He's right.

-  Featuring Oz, Anya, Tara, Xander, Willow and the incomparable Ethan Rayne in supporting roles."
+  Featuring Oz, Anya, Tara, Xander, Willow and the incomparable Ethan Rayne in supporting roles.
 altlink: http://archiveofourown.org/works/4378676
 tags:
   - c:buffy